sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node-advanced.md

-+++
-title = "Run a Monero Node (Advanced)" date = 2021-01-12T12:26:09-05:00 author = "Seth For Privacy" authorTwitter = "sethforprivacy" #do not include @ cover = ""
-tags = ["Monero", "Network", "p2p"]
-keywords = ["Monero", "Node", "p2p", "network"]
+---
+TocOpen: false
+author: Seth For Privacy
+comments: false
+date: "2021-01-12T12:26:09-05:00"
-description = "In this short post I'll detail how to run a Monero node using systemd scripts on a Linux server, the most common OS for virtual private servers (VPS)." summary = "In this short post I'll detail how to run a Monero node using systemd scripts on a Linux server, the most common OS for virtual private servers (VPS)." showFullContent = false toc = true draft = false
+description: In this short post I'll detail how to run a Monero node using systemd scripts on a Linux server, the most common OS for virtual private servers (VPS).
-+++
+draft: false
+hidemeta: false
+showToc: true
+tags:
+- Monero
+- Network
+- p2p
+title: Run a Monero Node (Advanced)
+---

 # Introduction